Rent repayment orders

 The amount paid as tenancy deposit cannot be included in an RRO while it is still lawfully held as security for the performance of the tenants' obligations.[36]

-Where the claim is made by one joint tenant and the other tenants have settled with the landlord, the Tribunal should start with the claimant's share of the rent when determining the RRO amount.
-For example, half of the total rent where there are two joint tenants.[36]
+Where the claim is made by one joint tenant and the other tenants don't want to make a claim, the Tribunal should start with the claimant's share of the rent when determining the RRO amount.
+For example, half of the total rent where there are two joint tenants.[37]

 Where three out of five joint tenants applied for a rent repayment order, the award could not exceed the proportion of rent each of them had paid.[38]